milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 15. Updates to this Privacy Policy

-We may change this Online Privacy Policy from time-to-time.
+We may change this Privacy Policy from time-to-time.
 If we make changes to this Privacy Policy, we will update the “Last updated on” date at the top of this page.
 Any changes to this Privacy Policy will become effective when posted unless indicated otherwise.
 Your continued use of the Services following the posting of any changes will mean that you accept those changes.

-Marcus by Goldman Sachs® is a brand of Goldman Sachs Bank USA and Goldman Sachs & Co.
-LLC (“GS&Co.”), which are subsidiaries of The Goldman Sachs Group, Inc.

-All loans, deposit products, and credit cards are provided or issued by Goldman Sachs Bank USA, Salt Lake City Branch.
-Member FDIC.

-Brokerage and investment advisory services offered by Marcus Invest are provided by GS&Co., which is an SEC registered broker-dealer and investment adviser, and member FINRA/SIPC.
-Research our firm at FINRA's BrokerCheck.
-Custody and clearing services are provided by Apex Clearing Corporation, a registered broker-dealer and member FINRA/SIPC.
-Please consider your objectives before investing.
-A diversified portfolio does not ensure a profit or protect against a loss.
-Past performance does not guarantee future results.
-Investment outcomes and projections are forward-looking statements and hypothetical in nature.
-Neither this website nor any of its contents shall constitute an offer, solicitation, or advice to buy or sell securities in any jurisdictions where GS&Co. is not registered.
-Any information provided prior to opening a Marcus Invest account is on the basis that it will not constitute investment advice and that GS&Co. is not a fiduciary to any person by reason of providing such information.
-For more information about Marcus Invest offerings, visit our Full Disclosures.

-© 2022 The Goldman Sachs Group, Inc. All rights reserved.

-NMLS ID: 208156.
-NMLS Consumer Access Website: www.nmlsconsumeraccess.org

-Investment products are: NOT FDIC INSURED ∙ NOT A DEPOSIT OR OTHER OBLIGATION OF, OR GUARANTEED BY, GOLDMAN SACHS BANK USA ∙ SUBJECT TO INVESTMENT RISKS, INCLUDING POSSIBLE LOSS OF THE PRINCIPAL AMOUNT INVESTED